-- Freeport Village Overlay District (FVOD): The Freeport Village Overlay District as shown on the "Town of Freeport, Maine, Zoning Map", pursuant to the Zoning Ordinance of the Town of Freeport, Maine. - Freshwater Wetland: Those areas that are inundated or saturated by surface or groundwater at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions, and as defined by the "Corp of Engineers Wetlands Delineation Manual," January, 1987. - Frontage-Shore: The length of a lot bordering on a water body or wetland measured in a straight line, between the intersections of the side lot lines with the shoreline.
-[Amended 06/06/17]-See Section 104 of the Zoning Ordinance. - High Intensity Soil Survey: A map prepared by a Certified Soil Scientist, identifying the soil types down to 1/8 acre at a scale equivalent to the subdivision plan submitted.
+Freeport Village Overlay District (FVOD): The Freeport Village Overlay District as shown on the "Town of Freeport, Maine, Zoning Map", pursuant to the Zoning Ordinance.

+Freshwater Wetland: Those areas that are inundated or saturated by surface or groundwater at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions, and as defined by the "Corp of Engineers Wetlands Delineation Manual," January, 1987.

+Frontage-Shore: See Section 104 of the Zoning Ordinance.

+High Intensity Soil Survey: A map prepared by a Certified Soil Scientist, identifying the soil types down to 1/8 acre at a scale equivalent to the subdivision plan submitted.
 The soils shall be identified in accordance with the National Cooperative Soil Survey.
 The map shall show the location of all test pits used to identify the soils, and shall be accompanied by a log of each sample point identifying the textural classification and the depth to seasonal high-water table or bedrock at that location.
 Single soil test pits and their evaluation for suitability for subsurface wastewater disposal systems shall not be considered to constitute high intensity soil surveys.